backstage/backstage/.changeset/rich-goats-breathe.md

 ---
-'@backstage/plugin-tech-insights-backend': patch
+'@backstage/plugin-tech-insights-backend': minor
 ---

-Update FactRetrieverRegistry interface to be async so that db backed implementations can be passed through to the FactRetrieverEngine.
+**BREAKING**: Update FactRetrieverRegistry interface to be async so that db backed implementations can be passed through to the FactRetrieverEngine.